 Dr. Ming Zeng has been a medical doctor and acupuncturist since 1982, practicing both Chinese and Western medicine.
-She has been practicing Traditional Chinese Medicine for almost 30 years; more than a decade of that in the United States.
+She has been practicing Traditional Chinese Medicine for more than 30 years; more than two decades of that in the United States.
 Her practice includes Chinese Acupuncture and Chinese Herbology.
 "Dr. Ming" as she is fondly called by her patients, has a long and distinguished medical career.
-Prior to coming to New York in 1996, she was the Director and Chief Attending Physician of the Department of Internal Medicine at Beijing Capital International Airport Hospital, one of China's most distinguished medical facilities.
+Prior to coming to New York, she was the Director and Chief Attending Physician of the Department of Internal Medicine at Beijing Capital International Airport Hospital, one of China's most distinguished medical facilities.
 Since 2008, Dr. Ming has been a member of the faculty at the NYU School of Medicine where she treats patients and lectures to medical students.
-Dr. Ming also has her own clinic where she sees patients six days a week in New York City.
+Dr. Ming also has her own clinic where she sees patients six days a week on Park Avenue in New York City.

 Acupuncture is one of the keystones of Traditional Chinese Medicine (TCM), a 5,000 year old approach to medicine